gar6920/Numberblocks/memory bank/RULES.md

 ## Adding New Game Implementations
 - Create a new implementation directory as all implementation should be completely independent from the core structure

+## always follow the architecture.md - if their is any descrepency then stop and bring it to my attention